potex02/ImageS-VD/README.md

 The project is written in C++ and uses CMake as build system.

 ## Current status
-The project is in a very early state of development, and the only functionality currently present is the compression of grayscale images (every color image is treated as a grayscale image).
+The project is in a very early state of development and can be used only by command line for now.

 ## Dependecies
 - OpenCV;